lucastheis/parallel/README.md

 Currently, there is no direct way to limit the number of forked processes.
 `map` will automatically created a single process for each argument.
-You can use `chunks` to nevertheless relatively comfortably be able to control the number of processes.
+You can use `chunks` to nevertheless relatively conveniently be able to control the number of processes.

 	def parfor(indices):